SINTEF-9012/owl-reasoner-evaluation/README.md

-# Evaluation of a representative collection of SPARQL query engines
+# A Performance Evaluation of OWL 2 DL Reasoners using ORE 2015 and Very Large Bio Ontologies

 This repository contains analysis and supplementary infromation for the paper **A Performance Evaluation of OWL 2 DL Reasoners using ORE 2015 and Very Large Bio Ontologies**